P versus NP problem: P = NP

-These would need to be modified or replaced by information-theoretically secure solutions not inherently based on P–NP inequivalence.
+These would need modification or replacement with information-theoretically secure solutions that do not assume P ≠ NP.

-On the other hand, there are enormous positive consequences that would follow from rendering tractable many currently mathematically intractable problems.
-For instance, many problems in operations research are NP-complete, such as some types of integer programming and the travelling salesman problem.
+There are also enormous benefits that would follow from rendering tractable many currently mathematically intractable problems.
+For instance, many problems in operations research are NP-complete, such as types of integer programming and the travelling salesman problem.
 Efficient solutions to these problems would have enormous implications for logistics.
-Many other important problems, such as some problems in protein structure prediction, are also NP-complete; if these problems were efficiently solvable, it could spur considerable advances in life sciences and biotechnology.
+Many other important problems, such as some problems in protein structure prediction, are also NP-complete; making these problems efficiently solvable could considerably advance life sciences and biotechnology.

-But such changes may pale in significance compared to the revolution an efficient method for solving NP-complete problems would cause in mathematics itself.
+These changes could be insignificant compared to the revolution that efficiently solving NP-complete problems would cause in mathematics itself.
 Gödel, in his early thoughts on computational complexity, noted that a mechanical method that could solve any problem would revolutionize mathematics:

 Similarly, Stephen Cook (assuming not only a proof, but a practically efficient algorithm) says:

 Research mathematicians spend their careers trying to prove theorems, and some proofs have taken decades or even centuries to find after problems have been stated—for instance, Fermat's Last Theorem took over three centuries to prove.
-A method that is guaranteed to find proofs to theorems, should one exist of a "reasonable" size, would essentially end this struggle.
+A method guaranteed to find a proof if a "reasonable" size proof exists, would essentially end this struggle.

 Donald Knuth has stated that he has come to believe that P = NP, but is reserved about the impact of a possible proof:

 P ≠ NP

-A proof showing that P ≠ NP would lack the practical computational benefits of a proof that P = NP, but would nevertheless represent a very significant advance in computational complexity theory and provide guidance for future research.
-It would allow one to show in a formal way that many common problems cannot be solved efficiently, so that the attention of researchers can be focused on partial solutions or solutions to other problems.
+A proof of P ≠ NP would lack the practical computational benefits of a proof that P = NP, but would represent a great advance in computational complexity theory and guide future research.
+It would demonstrate that many common problems cannot be solved efficiently, so that the attention of researchers can be focused on partial solutions or solutions to other problems.
 Due to widespread belief in P ≠ NP, much of this focusing of research has already taken place.

-Also, P ≠ NP still leaves open the average-case complexity of hard problems in NP.
+P ≠ NP still leaves open the average-case complexity of hard problems in NP.
 For example, it is possible that SAT requires exponential time in the worst case, but that almost all randomly selected instances of it are efficiently solvable.
 Russell Impagliazzo has described five hypothetical "worlds" that could result from different possible resolutions to the average-case complexity question.
 These range from "Algorithmica", where P = NP and problems like SAT can be solved efficiently in all instances, to "Cryptomania", where P ≠ NP and generating hard instances of problems outside P is easy, with three intermediate possibilities reflecting different possible distributions of difficulty over instances of NP-hard problems.
 The "world" where P ≠ NP but all problems in NP are tractable in the average case is called "Heuristica" in the paper.
 A Princeton University workshop in 2009 studied the status of the five worlds.